-Mufasa (James Earl Jones) rules over a massive kingdom known as The Pride Lands.
+Mufasa (James Earl Jones) rules over a massive kingdom known as the Pride Lands.
 He is a strong king, a fair king, a wise king, and a respected king.
-Mufasa has had a new lion cub, named Simba, and hopes to teach the young cub everything he knows about being a good king.
-Unfortunately, there are those within The Pride Lands who want Mufasa’s rule to come to an end.
+Mufasa has had a new lion cub, named Simba, and he hopes to teach the young cub everything he knows about being a good king.
+Unfortunately, there are those within the Pride Lands who want Mufasa’s rule to come to an end.

 The Hyenas are greedy, insatiable predators that disturb the precious balance between prey and predator.
 Thus, Mufasa has set rules and limits regarding how frequently they can hunt.
 The Hyenas have been forced to live in the shadows, and they resent Mufasa for restricting them.
-Meanwhile, Mufasa’s jealous brother, Scar (Chiwetel Ejiofor), wants the throne for himself and cannot stand the fact that his nephew will one day rule over him.
-Mufasa has kept the peace but, when tragedy strikes, and Simba (Donald Glover) goes missing, Scar and the Hyenas may finally have the opportunity that they have been waiting for.
+Meanwhile, Mufasa’s jealous brother Scar (Chiwetel Ejiofor) wants the throne for himself, and he cannot stand the fact that his nephew will one day rule over him.
+Mufasa has kept the peace, but when tragedy strikes, and Simba (Donald Glover) goes missing, Scar and the Hyenas may finally have the opportunity that they have been waiting for.